 - AAMC Core Competencies

-- Our Shadowing page has additional information and how to obtain shadowing clearance at Duke University Hospital or Duke facilities (for sophomores-seniors).
+- Our Shadowing page on how to obtain shadowing clearance at Duke University Hospital or Duke facilities (for sophomores-seniors).

 A Note About International Clinical Experience